nuxy/headless/README.md

 # Headless

-Exposes Drupal 8 user operations as routes that support the JSON exchange format.
+Expose Drupal 8 user operations as routes that support the JSON exchange format.

 ## Features